minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

    If you deployed your MinIO Tenant using TLS certificates minted by a trusted Certificate Authority (CA) you can omit the ``--insecure`` flag.

+   See :ref:`create-tenant-connect-tenant` for additional documentation on external connectivity to the Tenant.

 .. _deploy-tenant-helm-local:

 Deploy a Tenant using a Local Helm Chart